Full-Time Integration means that we will push all of your league's data from Whole Game System to Full-Time.

 - Creating the New Season in Full-Time

-The key integrations are for leagues using Whole Game System Player Registration, and Full-Time, which means their clubs, teams, managers and coaches will also be able to use the new Matchday App, which launched in August 2018.
+The key integrations are for leagues using Club/Competition Portal for Player Registration, and Full-Time, which means their clubs, teams, managers and coaches will also be able to use the new Matchday App, which launched in August 2018.
 This app allows managers and coaches to organise their teams, as well as submitting match results and scores to Full-Time.

-This will provide these leagues with a “single view” of data, ensuring that divisions, cup competitions, teams and players need only be maintained in one place, with Whole Game System as the master source of data.
-These cannot then be modified directly in Full-Time, and any amendments will have to be made in Whole Game System, which will update Full-Time accordingly.
+This will provide these leagues with a “single view” of data, ensuring that divisions, cup competitions, teams and players need only be maintained in one place, with Whole Game System/Club Portal as the master source of data.
+These cannot then be modified directly in Full-Time, and any amendments will have to be made in WClub Portal, which will update Full-Time accordingly.

 All other functionality of Full-Time will remain unchanged – fixture arrangement and management, result reporting, SMS results, team sheets, email communications, news and notices continue to be maintained in Full-Time, using the data provided via integration with Whole Game System.